Steps to Take If You Suspect Fraudulent Activity Within the HOA Board

 - Destroying or fabricating HOA records with the intention to defraud

-- Kickbacks: A board member or group within the board conspires to steer contracts to vendors who have promised kickbacks in return for the business they’ll receive.
-Since the kickback money is a portion of the monies paid to the contractor, it’s a form of HOA fraud.
+- Kickbacks - An HOA board member or group within the board conspires to steer contracts to vendors who have promised kickbacks in return for the business they'll receive.
+Since the kickback money is a portion of the monies paid to the contractor, it's a form of HOA fraud.

-What Can You do to Investigate Fraud or Illegal Activity?
+What Can You do to Investigate HOA Board Fraud or Illegal Activity?

-If you suspect fraudulent activity within your HOA board, it’s important to gather as many documents as you can to support your suspicions.
-It could be that a board member simply made a mistake, but if you believe there is intent to defraud, that’s another matter.
-Steps need to be taken where intention to steal or defraud takes place.
+If you suspect fraudulent activity within your HOA board, it's important to gather as many documents as you can to support your suspicions.
+This may be difficult to do if you're not a member of the board.

 - Financial documents pertaining to reserves, budgets, financial statements, and audits

 - Executed contracts